Automated reasoning

 In computer science, in particular in knowledge representation and reasoning and metalogic, the area of automated reasoning is dedicated to understanding different aspects of reasoning.
 The study of automated reasoning helps produce computer programs that allow computers to reason completely, or nearly completely, automatically.
 Although automated reasoning is considered a sub-field of artificial intelligence, it also has connections with theoretical computer science and philosophy.

 The most developed subareas of automated reasoning are automated theorem proving (and the less automated but more pragmatic subfield of interactive theorem proving) and automated proof checking (viewed as guaranteed correct reasoning under fixed assumptions).
 Extensive work has also been done in reasoning by analogy using induction and abduction.

 Other important topics include reasoning under uncertainty and non-monotonic reasoning.
 An important part of the uncertainty field is that of argumentation, where further constraints of minimality and consistency are applied on top of the more standard automated deduction.
 John Pollock's OSCAR system is an example of an automated argumentation system that is more specific than being just an automated theorem prover.

 Tools and techniques of automated reasoning include the classical logics and calculi, fuzzy logic, Bayesian inference, reasoning with maximal entropy and many less formal ad hoc techniques.

+In the 2020s, to enhance the ability of large language models to solve complex problems, AI researchers have designed reasoning language models that can spend additional time on the problem before generating an answer.